spacecloud-io/space-docs/content/microservices/deployments/deploy-docker-container.md

 <service-id>.<project-id>.svc.cluster.local
 {{< /highlight >}}

-Assuming your project id is `myproject`, and you haved named your service as `myapp`, then the the internal domain will be:
+Assuming your project id is `myproject`, and you have named your service as `myapp`, then the internal domain will be:

 {{< highlight bash >}}
 myapp.myproject.svc.cluster.local